How do I use platform hooks to customize my Elastic Beanstalk environment?

 Set up your .platform directory

-1. In the root of your application bundle, create a hidden directory that's named ‘.platform/hooks’or ‘.platform/confighooks’for application deployment and configuration deployment platform hooks respectively.
+1. In the root of your application bundle, create a hidden directory that's named .platform/hooks for application deployment platform hooks or .platform/confighooks for configuration deployment platform hooks.

-2. Depending on the instance provisioning stage when they run, you must place hook files in one of the following subdirectories:
+2. Based on the instance provisioning stage when the platform hook files run, you must put the hook files in either the prebuild, predeploy, or postdeploy subdirectory.

-3. Your application source bundle must look similar to the following bundle:
+3. Your application source bundle must be similar to the following bundle:

 |--hooks